Breezyowl/xprofit-docs/yusd.md

-# yUSD
+# xUSD

-yUSD is an ERC-20 token issued by Yearn that **represents shares** in the most popular vault: the yCRV Vault \(listed as `curve.fi/y LP` on [vaults page](https://yearn.finance/vaults)\).
+xUSD is an ERC-20 token issued by Yearn that **represents shares** in the most popular vault: the yCRV Vault \(listed as `curve.fi/y LP` on [vaults page](https://yearn.finance/vaults)\).

-yUSD makes DeFi simple by automatically maximizing yield and minimizing risk for depositors.
+xUSD makes DeFi simple by automatically maximizing yield and minimizing risk for depositors.
 On the backend, the yCRV Vault implements modular, autonomous, yield-aware strategies.

 These are created and regularly updated by Yearn's community, all under the **control of Yearn governance.**

-## How to Get yUSD
+## How to Get xUSD

 Full visual walkthrough here: [How to Mint yUSD](how-to-guides/how-to-mint-yusd.md).